hasibzunair/cv-pytorch-tutorials/README.md

-# Tutorials on Computer Vision with PyTorch
+# Tutorials on deep learning in computer vision with PyTorch

 This repository gives you a walkthrough of training and testing image classification and semantic segmentation algorithms on custom datasets.
 Finally, it shows how to build and run a simple web interface so that anyone can use it!